mephistotec/mephskeleton/README.md

 * deploy

 Not all these steps can be speeded up but, not all of them need to be run every time we run our pipeline.
 Following simple actions we can reduce our pipeline execution time:

-* Our images are splitted in two parts, what we consider frameork and busines code separately, that we join lately.
-That implies that if you only modify your bussines code and you don't add/modify any dependency, only this part of the image will be rebuilt.
+* **Images are splitted in two parts, framework nd business**: this allow the pipeline to deal with them separately and joins them in the final image.
+So,if you only modify your bussines code and you don't add/modify any dependency, only this part of the image will need to be rebuilt.

-* We use commmit id to version our images.
-It enables us to skip some steps that have been processed before with the same version of code.
-So:
+* **Use of commit id to tag images** .
+It enables us to skip some steps that have been processed before with the same version of code:
-  * It's fast to go from integration to production since steps like building, testing, creating images,.. don't need to be repeated.
+  * It's **fast to go from integration to production** since steps like building, testing, creating images,.. don't need to be repeated.
-  * It's fast to deploy a version previously deployed since all these mentioned stops have previously been processed.
+  * It's **fast to deploy a version previously deployed** since all these mentioned stops have previously been processed.

-## Base Use Case (with shell script pipeline)
+# Base Use Case (with shell script pipeline)

 To create a new microservice is as easy as launch the create project script: